ANNOUNCEMENT FOR CONSULTANCY

 How to apply

-Qualified candidates should submit a CV and cover letter to Cameroonprocurement@pedaids.org with the subject title Research Assistant Contractual
+Qualified candidates should submit a CV with 3 professional references and cover letter with the monthly consultancy fees, to Cameroonprocurement@pedaids.org with the subject title Research Assistant Contractual

 Please note that only short-listed applicants meeting the above requirements will be contacted.